modality/abulafia/README.md

 > From [Bows](http://localhost:8080/index.php/Bows): "A longbow made of hickory wood.
 The grip is wrapped in beige wool.
 The bowstring is actually a single wire made of finely-crafted Living Metal.
 Accompanying the bow is a quiver of oiled red-violet calfskin with rabbit fur trim.
 It contains blunt arrows with shafts of ironwood wood in its natural color and fletching of salmon feathers."

 Unfortunately, it was a victim of its own success.
 It became very slow to use, either due to traffic or database load.
 There were few safeguards prevent errors, infinite loops, and misuse.
 I don't remember when it stopped working.
-But it's alive again, now.

-With a lot of luck, I have puzzled out how to stand up a Mediawiki instance, import a data dump I found on Archive.org, and even hack [the Abulafia Parser plugin](https://github.com/daveyounce/AbulafiaParser) to get random generation working again.
+With a lot of luck, I have puzzled out how to stand up a MediaWiki instance, import a data dump I found on Archive.org, and even hack [the Abulafia Parser plugin](https://github.com/daveyounce/AbulafiaParser) to get random generation working again.
 I have never understood PHP and don't intend to, so "working on my machine" is as far as I intend to take this project.
 If you want to host this thing publically, go with my blessing!

 Here are steps to get it running locally, which assumes a little familiarity with Github and Docker.